ferrohd/CLup/RASD.md

 - A store is accessible only during the opening time.
 - A User can be present at most in one queue at any time (for any store).
 - A User can book as many consecutive time slots as he wants in the same store.
-- A User cannot have reservations in multiple stores during the same time slots.
+- A User cannot have multiple reservations the same time slots.
-- A User cannot be in a queue during any of the booked time slot (if present).
 - A Customer can enter a store only when it is accessible.
 - When a Customer's turn in the queue arrives, he has to enter the store in the short term.
 - A User with a reservation can enter the store at any time during the booked time slots.